Skip to content

 Tennis racket stringing patterns

-What effect can the stringing pattern of a tennis racket have on your game and why are there so many different stringing patterns?
+How can the stringing pattern of a tennis racket affect your game and why are there so many different stringing patterns?

 What different stringing patterns are there?

-The stringing patterns of tennis rackets can actually be divided into three groups, namely: closed, normal and open.
-They are highlighted below, where the first number is the number of length strings (mains), and the second number is the number of width strings (crosses).
+The stringing patterns of tennis rackets can actually be divided into three groups, namely: close, normal and open.
+They are highlighted below, where the first number is the number of mains, and the second number is the number of crosses.

 • Normal: 16/19, 16/18, 16/20